abendigo/abendigo.github.io/_posts/2016-07-24-windows_jekyll.markdown

 these posts, I am running [Windows 10][windows].

 Now, it is possible to [install Jekyll in Windows][install], and I tried that previously, but I was never happy with the results.
-Fortunately, [Docker][docker] recently released the [Docker for WIndows][dockerforwindows].
+Fortunately, [Docker][docker] recently released the [Docker for Windows][dockerforwindows].

 After installing Docker, I tried running the quick tutorial, and ran into a problem.

-    $ docker pull nginx
     Using default tag: latest
     Pulling repository docker.io/library/nginx
     Network timed out while trying to connect to https://index.docker.io/v1/repositories/library/nginx/images.
 You may want to check your internet connection or if you are behind a proxy.

-I found a [Docker Forum post][forum] post where others were having the same issue.
+I found a [Docker Forum post][forum] where others were having the same issue.
 The solution for me was to open a Windows PowerShell as Administrator, and [recreate the NAT object][solution].

 Jekyll has provided an official [Docker image][image], making this all a lot easier.
-They even have a section in thier [wiki][wiki] on how to use it:
+They even have a section in their [wiki][wiki] on how to use it:

     docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll -it -p 127.0.0.1:4000:4000 jekyll/jekyll